Career and Technical Student Organizations and Career Clusters

 Employability Skills Curriculum and Assessment

-The Nebraska Career and Life Skills (CALS) has identified foundation knowledge and skills common to all 16 clusters and SkillsUSA has worked with CALs to develop a crosswalk to PDP and CSEP competencies.
+The Nebraska Career and Life Skills (CALS) has identified foundation knowledge and skills common to all 16 clusters and SkillsUSA has worked with CALs to develop a crosswalk to PDP competencies.
 To view the competencies and crosswalk, download this document.